01life/MetaflowX/README.md

 - Selective module execution using `--mode` and `--skip` parameters
 - Custom database paths and tool options

+📖 For a full overview of available parameters and advanced configuration, see the [Usage Guide](docs/usage.md).

+📘 For practical examples of common execution modes and corresponding commands, refer to the [Execution Guide]().

 See the [Usage Guide](docs/usage.md) for tutorials and advanced settings.

+👉 For common execution scenarios and command templates, see the [📘 Execution Guide](docs/Execution_Modes/execution_guide.md).